Skip to main content

 Deciding which babies to breastfeed when

 Some mothers prefer to save time by feeding their babies together.
-Other mothers feed babies separately to enjoy personal time with each baby, or because a particular baby needs extra help.
+Other mothers feed babies separately so they can enjoy personal time with each baby, or because a particular baby needs extra help.

 Feeding them together may help the weaker baby.
-This is because the more effective baby can stimulate the milk flow, helping the less effective baby to get more milk more quickly.
+This is because the stronger baby can stimulate your milk flow and help the other baby get more milk more quickly.

 Deciding which baby gets which side

-Some mothers breastfeed with no particular plan, offering whichever side feels fuller to whichever baby seems hungrier at the time.
+Some mothers breastfeed with no particular plan.
+They offer whichever side feels fuller to whichever baby seems hungrier at the time.

 Other mothers offer the same breast to the same baby for the entire day, alternating sides every day.